Macaulay2/M2/M2/INSTALL-CMake.md

 ```
 The `-S../..` argument indicates the location of the source and `-B.` indicates the build directory.
 After those, arguments of type `-DNAME=VALUE` set the `NAME` variable to `VALUE`.
 For instance, `CMAKE_BUILD_TYPE` determines various compiler flags to be used.
 Defined options are `Release`, `Debug`, `RelWithDebInfo`, and `RelMinSize`, with `RelWithDebInfo` being the default.
 The value of `CMAKE_INSTALL_PREFIX` determines the installation prefix.

-We build with MPIR as the multiple precision arithmetic library by default.
-To use GMP, use `-DUSING_MPIR=OFF` instead.
+We use GMP as the default multiple precision arithmetic library.
+To use MPIR instead, add `-DUSING_MPIR=ON`.

 This command generates the `build.ninja` files used by the Ninja build system, which is much more efficient.
 To generate a `Makefile` instead, remove `-GNinja` and use `make` instead of `ninja` in subsequent commands.